How To: Keep Warm-What’s Underneath It All . . .

 But it’s that first layer, the one right next to your skin that’s going to have the most impact as you play outdoors this fall and through the coming winter.
 Make sure you choose wisely.
 Oh, and try to get out often enough to occasionally wear out a set of longies.

-If you insist on wearing only natural fibers next to your skin, then wool is your only choice for performance underwear.
+There’s been a revolution in recent years as companies have developed lightweight wool underwear that doesn’t itch.
+If you want a natural fiber next to your skin, wool is your only choice for performance underwear.
 In my experience, silk just plain doesn’t work very well, and cotton is hypothermia waiting to happen.
+There have been some supposedly “dry cotton” fabrics developed, but I’m not ready to trust my life to them.

-Though wool absorbs more moisture than polyester, it still works.
+Though wool absorbs more moisture than polyester, it still works beautifully.
+In fact, wool is my first choice for multi-day backcountry trips.
 The secret to wool underwear is the slightly fuzzy inner surface which dries quickly and always keeps pulling moisture away from your skin.

-In the olden day, hard-core outdoors folks who didn’t have a lot of money spent what they had on wool long john bottoms, then prowled thrift stores for lightweight, soft (merino or cashmere preferred) wool sweaters to wear as underwear tops.
-We’d look for extra large and boil them to shirk and tighten.
+In the olden days, hard-core outdoors folks who didn’t have a lot of money spent what they had on wool long john bottoms, then prowled thrift stores for lightweight, soft (merino or cashmere preferred) wool sweaters to wear as underwear tops.
+We’d look for extra large and boil them to shrink and tighten the weave.
+I had a lovely soft pink cashmere number that must have been made for a a much larger person.
+Boiled, it shrank to about half its original size and I wore it until it literally disintegrated.
 Wool has come a long way since those days . . .

 Smart Wool, Icebreaker, Ibex, Minus 33 and others make merino wool long underwear in a variety of weights.
 It’s easy to take care of and works extremely well—though it’s generally a lot more expensive than polyester.